Yellow Chili's

 Tomato Sauce with seasoning in a pan

-• Simmer the heat, and cook the sauce for 5 to 7 minutes
+• Lower the heat and allow the sauce to simmer for 5 to 7 minutes, letting the flavors blend together.

 Tomato sauce simmering in a pan